Support Services

 The Kettle Society - Community services - Homeless Outreach Program

 The Homeless Outreach Program (HOP) at The Kettle is a program designed to assist anyone who is homeless or at risk of homelessness.
-The program helps individuals meet their immediate physical and safety needs by providing access to food, water, warm clothing, underwear, shoes, and outdoor living equipment.
+The program helps individuals meet their immediate physical and safety needs.

 DTES Food Programs